John Frederick (English cricketer): Life and cricket career

 Frederick later served in the British Army.
 In April 1870, he purchased a commission with the rank of cornet into the 6th (Inniskilling) Dragoons, before being promoted to lieutenant in November 1871.
 In 1876, he was appointed as aide-de-camp to the commanding officer of the Cavalry Brigade at Aldershot Garrison.
 He was promoted to captain in February 1878, before retiring from active service in June 1881.
 Frederick later served on the committee of the MCC in 1891 and from 1894 to 1898.
 During his second stint on the committee, Frederick proposed a change to Law 53 of the Laws of Cricket, which regarded the follow-on.
 However, the proposed changes to Law 53 were not adopted by the committee as a whole.
 In reports of MCC meetings in The Times in the 1890s, Frederick is identified as "Captain J. St J. Frederick".
 Frederick died at Camberley on 10 September 1907 after what was described as "a long illness".
 The death notice records that he was a member of the Junior Carlton Club.
 His nephew, Edward Frederick, was also a first-class cricketer.

+Frederick married in 1890 Mary Theresa Caroline Alice, Baroness von Donop, daughter of Baron de Reuter.
+She died on 22 February 1895.